“brings a beautiful, expressive baritone voice to the role."

 American opera singer Robert Wesley Mason has been celebrated for his visceral story telling ability where he "deploys his mighty baritone to stunning effect, using interpretive phrasing and nuanced delivery” (Albany Times Union).
-This past November, Wes returned to Nashville Opera in his role debut as Charlie in Heggie and Scheer’s Three Decembers.
-This winter he returns to Fargo-Moorhead Opera for another run of Three Decembers as well as Escamillo in Carmen, followed by his debut with Eugene Opera, reprising the role of Hannah Before in Kaminski, Campbell, and Reed’s As One; a role he first performed with Lyric Opera of Kansas City and will interpret again with Pensacola Opera this fall.
-This summer will saw two more company and role debuts as he joins Urban Arias as a soloist in their production of Elvis Costello’s The Juliet Letters and West Edge Opera for the West Coast Premiere of Mazzoli and Vavrek’s Breaking the Waves as Jan Nyman.
+This past season, Wes returned to Nashville Opera in his role debut as Charlie in Heggie and Scheer’s Three Decembers followed by another run of Three Decembers as well as Escamillo with the Fargo-Moorhead Opera.
+He went on to debut with Eugene Opera, reprising the role of Hannah Before in Kaminski, Campbell, and Reed’s As One; a role he first performed with Lyric Opera of Kansas City and will interpret again with Pensacola Opera this fall.
+This summer will saw two more company and role debuts as he joined Urban Arias for their production of Elvis Costello’s The Juliet Letters and West Edge Opera for the West Coast Premiere of Mazzoli and Vavrek’s Breaking the Waves as Jan Nyman.
 Wes will be joining the cast of the upcoming world premiere of Kate Soper’s Romance of the Rose with the Wet Ink Ensemble this spring as part of Peak Performances’ 2019-2020 season.